apache/flink/docs/java_api_guide.md

 5. Execute your program.

 We will now give an overview of each of those steps but please refer to the respective sections for more details.
-Note that all [core classes of the Java API](https://github.com/stratosphere/stratosphere/blob/{{ site.docs_05_stable_gh_tag }}/stratosphere-java/src/main/java/eu/stratosphere/api/java) are found in the package `eu.stratosphere.api.java`.
+Note that all {% gh_link /stratosphere-java/src/main/java/eu/stratosphere/api/java "core classes of the Java API" %} are found in the package `eu.stratosphere.api.java`.

 The `ExecutionEnvironment` is the basis for all Stratosphere programs.
 You can obtain one using these static methods on class `ExecutionEnvironment`: